mpvnet-player/mpv.net/docs/Manual.md

 Location: `<config folder>\scripts`

+The JavaScript script host is built into libmpv.

+There is no debugging support, only error and debug messages printed on the terminal.

-Lua and JavaScript scripts are loaded before the first media file loads.
+JavaScript scripts are loaded before the first media file loads.

 [mpv JavaScript documentation](https://mpv.io/manual/master/#javascript)